nus-cs2103/website-base/schedule/week11/tutorial.md

    </tip-box>

-1. Apply heuristics for combining multiple test inputs to the following test cases.
+1. Apply heuristics for combining multiple test inputs to the following test cases, assuming all 6 values in the table need to be tested. :white_check_mark: indicates valid values and :exclamation: indicates invalid values.
 Point out where the heuristics are contradicted and how to improve the test cases.

    <tip-box>